wp-plugins/oik/readme.txt

 12. oik options - More information for [bw_show_googlemap]

 == Upgrade Notice ==
+= 2.4 =
+Needed to fix pagination problems with WordPress 4.1.
+Tested with WordPress 4.1 and WordPress MultiSite.

+= 2.4-beta.1223 =
+Needed to fix pagination problems with WordPress 4.1.
+Tested with WordPress 4.1 and WordPress MultiSite.

+= 2.4-beta.1222 =
+Tested with WordPress 4.1 and WordPress MultiSite

+= 2.4-beta.1218 =
+Tested with WordPress 4.1 and WordPress MultiSite

+= 2.4-alpha.1128 =
+Tested with WordPress 4.1 and WordPress MultiSite

+= 2.4-alpha.1112 =
+Improvements for WP-a2z and oik-plugins

+= 2.4-alpha.1031 =
+For Jeremy Davis - two googlemaps (or more) on one page.

+= 2.4-alpha.1012 =
+Improvements for oik-plugins.com.
+Tested with WordPress 4.0

+= 2.3 =
+Official version on WordPress.org.
+Tested with WordPress 4.0 and WordPress Multi-Site

 = 2.3-beta.0825 =
 Improvements for oik-plugins.com.
 Tested with WordPress 4.0-RC1